Adamtimmy/About-Us/README.md

   <p> We are Chinese but we live in America.
 We are not ABC(america born chinese)!

- style = " color: red; ">We are also not very active on scratch due to school. </color>
+ style = " color : red; ">We are also not very active on scratch due to school. </color>
 </p>